kowsen/Minotaur/README.md

 # Minotaur
-A simple, bare bones Entity Component System for C#
+A simple, bare bones Entity Component System for C#.
+The goal isn't to be the most performant or memory efficient ecs in the world.
+It's just to make one performant and expandable enough for my relatively simple Monogame projects, and to help me learn how best to utilize an ecs by building one up myself.